Your Visit to Saylor Physical Therapy West Palm Beach

 Who will be involved in my physical therapy?

 Our Physical Therapy services are provided only by licensed physical therapists.
-Your specialized treatment program does NOT involve a multi-team approach
+Your specialized treatment program does NOT involve a multi-team approach, therefore, you are never passed off to an assistant or another staff member during your visit with us.

 Will I always see the same therapist?